ThomasToka/MarlinFirmware/README.md

 XXXXXX will represeent the build day.
 YYYYYY will represent the build time.

-abl5x5 bilinear bed leveling with 5x5 square mesh. ubl5x5 ubl with 5x5 mesh
+  abl5x5 bilinear bed leveling with 5x5 square mesh ubl5x5 ubl with 5x5 mesh
   ubl7x7 ubl with 7x7 mesh
   ubl10x10 ubl with 10x10 mesh

 All versions will support laser functionality!